syakirharis25/Sass/README.md

 Then go the working Sass directory to see the result of the working Sass files.

-The shown website link will show this README.md file : https://syakirharis25.github.io/Sass/
+The shown website link will show the contents of README.md file : https://syakirharis25.github.io/Sass/

+The dist link will show the content of the working Sass files on GitHub : https://syakirharis25.github.io/Sass/code/dist/

 <a name="github"></a>
 ## 5. GitHub notes.